 For example, if the trim is a button, you must ensure that the face of the button is looking up towards the top of the screen as seen by the viewer.

 For example, if the trim is a zipper, you must ensure that the face of the zipper is looking up towards the top of the screen as seen by the viewer.

 VStitcher and Lotta use a number of connecting points or lines that define the way the imported 3D objects connected to the garment.
 Two connectors are automatically assigned when you import the object and set its orientation.

 You can use VStitcher and Lotta to edit the colors of a 3D object.
-You must use third-party software to edit the textures of a 3D object before importing the object.
+You may edit the textures of a 3D object before importing the object.

-VStitcher 7.8/Lotta 3.8 introduced a new UI that enables control over the different colors of different materials found on a 3D trim.
+The software enables control over the different colors of different materials found on a 3D trim.
 Each material can be individually edited in its diffuse color, specular color, specular spread and normal depth.
-However, in VStitcher you cannot edit or replace textures for a multi-colored 3D object.
+However, you cannot edit or replace textures for a multi-colored 3D object.

 VStitcher and Lotta read the imported file and detects which materials are assigned on the different geometries.
 The name of the assigned material is displayed in the VStitcher or Lotta material editor.
 It is recommended to use distinctive names for materials so they can easily be identified and distinguished in VStitcher and Lotta.

 Create objects the same size as in real life.

 Apply freeze transformation before exporting objects from any external 3D application.
 Freeze transformation is a common function found in any 3D app which resets all transformation values, but keeps the object in place.

 If you want to import a 3D object that is a single object, such as a button, you should apply freeze transformation to keep the size (scale) as expected.